 Depending on what graphics card you have installed and what operating system, from time to time, you will need to update your graphics drivers.
-To help you, we have provided links to the drivers for...
+To help you, we have provided a link to the AMD Support...
 Read more

 Passive adapters – non active adapters are called passive adapters. there is no easy way to tell the difference between an active and passive adapter.
 Most often they look exactly alike.
 Most...
 Read more